polysquirrel/BFace/main/src/readme.txt

 they are placed under.
 In consequence, if the mod deviates from this assumption, some options might not work as advertised.

+The portrait sets for non-joinable NPCs (supportnpcs, minornpcs, extranpcs) can deviate from this restriction as they would contain a single portrait anyway.
+Those that should be offered to player characters (providing the appropriate decision is made during the installation) should be named the same as standard portrait sets in the charname/unque tree (see 1.2.4).

 1.1.5 Alternative potrait sets